 ''' / Applies the user defined EntryProcessor to the entry mapped by the key.
-Returns the object which is the result of the process() method of EntryProcessor. / Object executeOnKey( K key, EntryProcessor entryProcessor );
+Returns the object which is the result of the process() method of EntryProcessor. / Object executeOnKey(K key, EntryProcessor entryProcessor);

 / Applies the user defined EntryProcessor to the entries mapped by the collection of keys.
-Returns the results mapped by each key in the collection. / Map<K, Object> executeOnKeys( Set<K> keys, EntryProcessor entryProcessor );
+Returns the results mapped by each key in the collection. / Map<K, Object> executeOnKeys(Set<K> keys, EntryProcessor entryProcessor);

-/ Applies the user defined EntryProcessor to the entry mapped by the key with specified ExecutionCallback to listen to event status and return immediately. / void submitToKey( K key, EntryProcessor entryProcessor, ExecutionCallback callback );
+/ Applies the user defined EntryProcessor to the entry mapped by the key with specified ExecutionCallback to listen to event status and return immediately. / void submitToKey(K key, EntryProcessor entryProcessor, ExecutionCallback callback); '''

-/ Applies the user defined EntryProcessor to all entries in the map.
-Returns the results mapped by each key in the map.
-Returns the results mapped by each key in the map. / '''
+''' / Applies the user defined EntryProcessor to all entries in the map.
+Returns the results mapped by each key in the map. / Map<K, Object> executeOnEntries(EntryProcessor entryProcessor);

-''' Map<K, Object> executeOnEntries( EntryProcessor entryProcessor );

-/

-Applies the user defined EntryProcessor to the entries in the map which satisfies
+/ Applies the user defined EntryProcessor to the entries in the map which satisfies provided predicate.
+Returns the results mapped by each key in the map. / Map<K, Object> executeOnEntries(EntryProcessor entryProcessor, Predicate predicate); '''

-provided predicate.

-Returns the results mapped by each key in the map.

-/

-Map<K, Object> executeOnEntries( EntryProcessor entryProcessor, Predicate predicate );

-'''